Creating Embodied Theatrical Experiences: Inviting Engagement and Transformation

 Artistic Director and Creative Producer: Teresa Izzard

-Vocal Performance Coach and Dramaturg: Donald Woodburn
+Founding Member and Vocal Performance Coach: Donald Woodburn

-Associate Artist and Associate Producer: Samuel Addison
+Associate Artist: Samuel Addison

 Reviews of FFC Productions: